oluwatimilehin/anchors/design.md

 - observe(anchor) -> Given an anchor, do all the work that needs to be done when you mark a node as observed, i.e. visiting its children to add the new parents.
 Mark the children as necessary too.
 - unobserve(anchor).
 - stabilize: only compute necessary nodes.
 Nodes in the recompute heap.
 Maintain the invariant that any value that needs recomputing will be in the recompute heap.
-- How do we coordinate set_updater with the adjust heights heap?
+- How do we coordinate set_updater with the adjust heights heap? (for later)
 - maybe the engine can be responsible for the coordination?
-- When a node's value changes i.e. when setValue is called, we need to be able to access its parents and add them to recompute heap

 ### Anchor
 - Users can create an Anchor in a number of ways: